Co-Buying a Home in Florida — Everything You Need to Know in 2026

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or lending advice.
 Loan programs, rates, and eligibility requirements change frequently.
 Consult a licensed mortgage professional before making any borrowing decision.
 Mortgage Capital | NMLS# 1859012 | Licensed in Florida.

-Co-buying a home in Florida โ purchasing with a partner, sibling, parent, or friend โ has become one of the fastest-growing trends in Florida real estate.
-It makes practical sense: two incomes create more buying power, shared costs reduce the monthly burden, and pooled down payments unlock better loan programs.
-However, co-buying a home in Florida requires careful planning on both the mortgage and legal sides.
+Co-buying a home in Florida, whether with a partner, sibling, parent, or friend, has taken off lately.
+The logic is hard to argue with.
+Two incomes mean more buying power, split costs ease the monthly load, and a pooled down payment can unlock better loan programs.
+The catch is that co-buying in Florida takes real planning on both the mortgage and the legal side.

 How Co-Buyer Mortgage Applications Work in Florida

-From a mortgage standpoint, co-buying is straightforward โ both borrowers apply jointly on the loan and both incomes are used to qualify.
-However, conventional underwriting uses the lower of the two borrowers' middle credit scores.
-If one co-borrower has a 760 FICO and the other has a 640 FICO, the loan is underwritten at 640 โ which often means FHA is a better fit than conventional.
-See our FHA loans Florida page for minimum credit requirements by program.
+On the mortgage side it is simple enough: both borrowers apply together and both incomes count toward qualifying.
+The wrinkle is that conventional underwriting uses the lower of the two borrowers' middle scores.
+If one borrower has a 760 FICO and the other a 640, the loan gets underwritten at 640.
+That often tips the scales toward FHA over conventional.
+Our FHA loans Florida page lists the minimum credit by program.

 Legal Ownership Structures for Florida Co-Buyers

 The legal structure matters more than most Florida co-buyers realize.
-There are three primary ownership options: Joint Tenancy with Right of Survivorship (JTWROS) โ each party owns 50% and inherits the other's share upon death.
-Tenancy in Common (TIC) โ each party owns a defined percentage (which can be unequal) and their share passes to their estate, not automatically to the co-buyer.
-LLC ownership is common for investor co-buyers โ it separates personal liability from the property but complicates mortgage qualification, as most Florida lenders require personal guarantees on LLC loans.
+You have three main options.
+Joint Tenancy with Right of Survivorship (JTWROS): each party owns 50% and inherits the other's share at death.
+Tenancy in Common (TIC): each party owns a set percentage, which can be unequal.
+That share passes to their own estate, not automatically to the co-buyer.
+LLC ownership is common for investor pairs.
+It walls off personal liability but complicates qualifying, since most Florida lenders still want personal guarantees on LLC loans.

 Planning Your Co-Ownership Agreement in Florida

-Mortgage Capital facilitates co-buyer purchase applications regularly across Palm Beach, Broward, Miami-Dade, St. Lucie, and Martin counties.
-We structure the loan to maximize qualifying income while optimizing for the best rate given the weaker credit profile.
+We handle co-buyer purchases all the time across Palm Beach, Broward, Miami-Dade, St. Lucie, and Martin counties.
+We structure the loan to use as much qualifying income as possible while still chasing the best rate the weaker credit profile allows.
 Apply now for a free co-buyer pre-approval consultation.